gustavozantut/MeLi_DA_Case/readme.md

-####Meli Data Analytics Case
+# Meli Data Analytics Case

-###Getting Started
+## Getting Started

 To run the project, use the following command:

 ``docker compose up``

-###Prerequisites
+## Prerequisites

 For Docker to work properly, you need to create a .env file in the root folder with the following environment variables:

 ``JUPYTER_TOKEN=<your_token>
 NB_USER=<your_user>``

-###Project Structure
+## Project Structure

-##The project contains the following components:
+The project contains the following components:

+### Data Ingestion Notebook
-#Data Ingestion Notebook - Demonstrates how the data was ingested and preprocessed.
+#### Demonstrates how the data was ingested and preprocessed.

-##Data Analysis Notebooks:
+### Data Analysis Notebooks:

-#Commented Version: Contains all analysis with charts, but without executing heavy computations.
+#### Commented Version: Contains all analysis with charts, but without executing heavy computations.

-#Full Processing Version: Runs all computations and generates charts (may be resource-intensive).
+#### Full Processing Version: Runs all computations and generates charts (may be resource-intensive).

-###Usage
+## Usage

 Start the Jupyter Notebook using Docker.

 Open the appropriate notebook depending on whether you want to run the full analysis or just review the commented insights.

-Notes
+##Notes

-The full processing notebook may require significant computational power.
+#The full processing notebook may require significant computational power.

-Ensure you have the required dependencies installed if running outside of Docker.
+#Ensure you have the required dependencies installed if running outside of Docker.